The Year of the Intern

 Herman Miller is a 100-plus-year-old company, founded in Zeeland, Michigan.
 By the middle of the 20th century, the name Herman Miller had become synonymous with “modern” furniture.
 Working with legendary designers George Nelson and Charles and Ray Eames, the company produced pieces that would become classics of industrial design.
 In 2018, the company decided to form its first internal design team (shifting from solely contract work).
 In 2019, I became their first design intern, the third designer and only female on this team.

 TYPES + ROLE

 CAD + Rendering

 Desk + Storage Series

 During the last month of my time at Herman Miller, my teammates Joe Van Faasen and Jesse Hill mentored me through a personal project.
 I spent a great deal of time researching a gap in the HM portfolio to frame my project direction.
 From research, ideation, to building a (robust) full scale mock-up.
-On my last day, I presented my concept to several CFO's and Design Directors, where its implementation is still being considered today.
-Due to strict NDA's, reach out to me personally for more info on this project.
+On my last day, I presented my concept to several CFO's and Design Directors.
+Interested in learning more about this project?
+Check it out here.

 AT HERMAN MILLER

 There is such rich design history within the walls of Herman Miller.
 Design does not operate in a vacuum, often we refer back to previous trends and innovative work.
 I deeply understood this importance during my time here.